larry-athey/lora-cmd-ctrl/README.md

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics

 _**NOTE:** While this can be used as an alternative to DCC and WCC in the model railroad world, that absolutely is not my specialty.
-However, I do have a local hobbyist in that field that I'm working with in order to make this a viable alternative for that purpose._
+However, I do have a local hobbyist in that field that I'm working with in order to make this a viable alternative for that purpose, which is far more affordable than a DCC/WCC upgrade._

 ---